robthide37/A3dp-Slicer/README.md

 ### How to install?

 You can download a precompiled package from this repository release page.
-For now go to the Dev branch and then git actions.
+Also available at www.advanced3dprinting.com For now go to the Dev branch and then git actions.
 I should have a working Mac, Win , Ubuntu Linux version working now.

 To try nightly builds make sure to login to github adn then select the dev branch .
 Then go to the actions page where their will be compiled versions on teh server ready for download .